Blinken says some of Hamas' proposed changes to a cease-fire plan in Gaza are workable and some not

 Blinken says some of Hamas’ proposed changes to a cease-fire plan in Gaza are workable and some not

-The back-and-forth keeps hopes alive for an accord that can bring an end to eight months of war that has decimated Gaza, killed tens of thousands of Palestinians dead and left scores of Israeli hostages still languishing in militant captivity.
-But it also laid bare the frustration after previous moments of optimism have been repeatedly dashed by the differences between the two sides over the deal.
+The back-and-forth laid bare frustration over the difficulty of reaching an accord that can bring an end to eight months of war that has decimated Gaza, killed tens of thousands of Palestinians and left scores of Israeli hostages still languishing in militant captivity.
+Previous moments of optimism have been repeatedly dashed by the differences between the two sides.

 The cease-fire proposal has global support but has not been fully embraced by Israel or Hamas.
-Speaking to reporters in Qatar, Blinken did not spell out what changes Hamas was seeking but he said the mediators — Qatar, Egypt and the U.S. — will keep trying to “close this deal.”
+Blinken did not spell out what changes Hamas was seeking but he said the mediators — Qatar, Egypt and the U.S. — will keep trying to “close this deal.”
 He put the onus on Hamas, accusing it of changing its demands.

 “Hamas has proposed numerous changes to the proposal that was on the table. … Some of the changes are workable.
-Some are not,” said Blinken.
+Some are not,” Blinken told reporters in Qatar.
 “I believe that they (the differences) are bridgeable, but that doesn’t mean they will be bridged because ultimately Hamas has to decide.”

 Blinken’s comments came as Lebanon’s Hezbollah fired a massive barrage of rockets into northern Israel to avenge the killing of a top commander, further escalating regional tensions.